Last Updated on March 27, 2023 by Dave Farquhar

-The Marx Commodore Vanderbilt was one of Marx’s most enduring and beloved locomotives, produced from 1934-1942 and again from 1946-1952.
+The Marx Commodore Vanderbilt train engine was one of Marx’s most enduring and beloved locomotives, produced from 1934-1942 and again from 1946-1952.
 It remains popular with collectors and operators today.

 Based loosely on the New York Central’s streamlined Art Deco-style Hudson locomotive introduced in late 1934, Marx typically packed the Commodore Vanderbilt into sets with its six-inch cars and a loop of O27 track.
 The sets were available anywhere toys were sold, and came in windup and electric versions.

 The Marx Commodore Vanderbilt

-The real Commodore Vanderbilt immediately became popular, and Marx wasn’t the only company to produce a toy version of it.
+The real Commodore Vanderbilt train engine immediately became popular, and Marx wasn’t the only company to produce a toy version of it.
 Lionel did was well.
 Marx simplified its model considerably, most notably in its wheel arrangement.
 The real thing had a 4-6-4 arrangement; Marx’s version is an 0-4-0.
 But the streamlined body hid the wheels so the change was harder to notice.

 Marx made its version out of thick tin-plated steel, a slightly heavier gauge than what it used for its cars.
 Three major components made up the body shell, along with trim pieces.

-The New York Central removed the shrouding from the real Commodore Vanderbilt in the 1940s, but Marx continued producing its toy version until 1952.
+The New York Central removed the shrouding from the real Commodore Vanderbilt train engine in the 1940s, but Marx continued producing its toy version inspired by the original configuration until 1952.
 Using a design as long as the tooling still worked was one of the ways Marx controlled costs.

 Marx Commodore Vanderbilt variations

-Although the real train was black, Marx made versions in multiple colors.
+Although the real Commodore Vanderbilt was black, Marx made versions in multiple colors.
 These include all black, black with a chrome front, red, gray, green, and olive drab.
 The green and olive drab variants are the most valuable, and the green version isn’t in some of the Marx books.
 Marx gave it catalog number 597, though the number doesn’t appear anywhere on the engine.
 Electric versions often had a brass plate inscribed with the words “Commodore Vanderbilt.”

 The design changed numerous times over the years.
 Early versions had a swinging peg for a drawbar that connected to Joy Line-style couplers.
 Marx soon changed to its ubiquitous tab and slot design.
 The swinging peg version is rare and valuable.